Experienced Postmarital Agreement Attorney In Dallas

 Unless the post-marital agreement is found to be legally unconscionable by a Texas court, the contract will be respected under Texas law even if a spouse later finds the agreement to be unacceptable to them.
 A valid post-marital agreement can streamline a divorce proceeding, since the property issues will have already been decided by the contract.

-With a post-marital agreement in hand, a divorce becomes a relatively simple matter for the divorcing parties, leaving the only real issue before the divorce court to be those involving child support and child custody issues (e.g., child support cannot be contractually around in Texas).
+With a post-marital agreement in hand, a divorce becomes a relatively simple matter for the divorcing parties, leaving the only real issue before the divorce court to be those involving child support and child custody issues (e.g., child support cannot be contractually agreed upon in Texas).

 Call Us Today